spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

 >The A* has been updated, well done.
 Please add some explanation here.

 First, A* is an algorithm that searches for a path(or paths) in a search space that has the minimal cost.
 This is done by continuously visiting nearby nodes but the ones that are closer to the goal given an estimate (heuristic).
 So, the A* star algorithm searches for a path to connect the initial position of the drone (start) to the goal position.
 The A* algorithm works on the 3D grid of a map and tries to find connections of a point on the grid to the next until the end goal.
-Without the modification I have added to the `valid_actions()` the path that the algorithm finds contains many zig-zag movements.
+Without the modification I have added to the `valid_actions()` the path that the algorithm finds contains many [zig-zag](https://en.wikipedia.org/wiki/Zigzag) (diagonal) movements.
 It connects two points through a third by forming a triangle.
-However, if we set the cost of the diagonal movement to `sqrt(2)` the algorithm will always choose the less costly one connecting the two points that is a straight line with a cost of just `1`.
-To apply this, I had to change the `Action` class to include the 4 diagonal actions:
+However, if we set the cost of the diagonal movement to `sqrt(2)` the algorithm will always choose the less costly one connecting the two points in a straight line with a cost of just `1`.
+To apply this, I had to change the `Action` class to include the 4 new diagonal actions:

 * `NORTHWEST`
 * `SOUTHWEST`